ebiwd/EBI-Pattern-library/_posts/meta-patterns/2017-01-04-page-structure.md

    <cite class="text-right"><a href="https://www.ebi.ac.uk/about">www.ebi.ac.uk/about</a></cite>
  </div>

- <h4><a name="secondary-strip" id="secondary-strip"></a>Secondary strip navigation</h4>
+#### <a name="secondary-strip" id="secondary-strip"></a>Secondary strip navigation
 If your page has a few child pages, use this pattern of tabs.
 It occupies both a highly visible and conceptually similar spot to the local menu.

 We recommend using this for no more than eight child pages/links.

- <p>Use a <code>ul</code> element with classes <code>.menu.secondary-menu</code>; see a full example <a class="readmore" href="https://www.ebi.ac.uk/about/">on the EMBL-EBI main site</a></p>
+Use a <code>ul</code> element with classes <code>.menu.secondary-menu</code>; see a full example <a class="readmore" href="https://www.ebi.ac.uk/about/">on the EMBL-EBI main site</a>

  <div class="callout medium-4 small-12 float-right">
    <img src="../../static/images/navigation/secondary-book.png" />